 Our inaugural event took place in the beautiful early fall setting of The Urban Art Gallery in Philadelphia, PA.
 The event featured a five-course African meal with selected cuisine explicitly designed with the motherland in mind - complete with complimenting desserts, cocktails, and wines from premiere Black wineries from around the world.

 As guests arrived, they were greeted with a fusion of fine herbs and spices from sponsored local restaurants.
 Then, as the sun set, guests were invited to the communal table as the first course was served.
 The menu showcased world-renowned international cuisines.
 The evening was topped with dessert and wine courtesy of Nosey Palate by Kashief Butler, candlelight with smooth world rhythms for dancing and enjoyment.

 Turning a Vision into Reality

-For many years I would invite friends over to my parents home and they would relish over how they enjoyed my mother’s West African dishes even though they did not know much about the African culture itself.
-It wasn’t until the new era of social media was birthed and I began to share my volunteer experiences around the African continent to encourage my peers to travel abroad and learn more about African people that this idea of community dining began to formulate.
-Prior to curating TOA, I had attended other social food events that allowed me to both network and engage in fluid conversation among my peers.
+For many years I would invite friends over to my parents' home, and they would relish over how they enjoyed my mother's West African dishes even though they did not know much about the African culture itself.
+It wasn't until the new era of social media was birthed that I began to share my volunteer experiences around the African continent to encourage my peers to travel abroad and learn more about African people that this idea of community dining began to formulate.
+Before curating TOA, I had attended other social food events that allowed me to both network and engage in fluid conversation among my peers.
 Many of these events were expensive and limited the attendees due to the exclusivity.
-I wanted to change the way people came together to not only eat but to dine with a charitable purpose and it had to be easily accessible to anyone who wanted a seat at our table.
-Since it’s inception, TOA has attracted individuals from all walks of life and continues to inspire a generation of hungry, curious, energetic, fashionable and philanthropic people who are helping to change the world one fork at a time.
+I wanted to change the way people came together to eat and dine with a charitable purpose.
+It had to be easily accessible to anyone who wanted a seat at our table.
+Since its inception, Taste Of Africa has attracted individuals from all walks of life.
+It continues to inspire a generation of hungry, curious, energetic, fashionable, and philanthropic people who are helping to change the world one fork at a time.

 Co-Founder & Creative Director